Coming of Age (Star Trek: The Next Generation): Production

-Guest stars included Robert Schenkkan as Remmick, who had been a fan of The Original Series.
+Guest stars included playwright-screenwriter Robert Schenkkan (who had been a fan of The Original Series) as Remmick; supporting himself contemporaneously as a working film/television actor, he would go on to receive the 1992 Pulitzer Prize for Drama (The Kentucky Cycle) and the 2014 Tony Award for Best Play (All the Way).
 Robert Ito had previously been a main cast member on Quincy, M.E..
 Guest stars Daniel Riordan and John Putch later appeared in the franchise in different roles.
 Riordan appeared as a Bajoran in the Deep Space Nine episode "Progress".
 Putch returned as a different Benzite later in The Next Generation episode "A Matter of Honor" and in the film Star Trek Generations.
 The events of the episode are followed up in "Conspiracy" which also features the return of Costello and Schenkkan as Quinn and Remmick.
 Wesley would re-take his Starfleet Academy exam in "Samaritan Snare".

 Reception

 The episode first aired on March 14, 1988.
 It received Nielsen ratings of 10.1 million on the first broadcast, which was an increase of over a million viewers from the previous episode "Home Soil", which was watched by 9 million viewers some three weeks prior.
 The following week's episode, "Heart of Glory", was watched by 10.7 million viewers.

 Several reviewers re-watched the episode after the end of the series.
-Writing for Tor.com, Keith DeCandido questioned why the shuttlebay was not guarded, comparing it to a similar situation in The Original Series episode, "The Doomsday Machine".
+Writing for Tor.com, Keith DeCandido questioned why the shuttle bay was not guarded, comparing it to a similar situation in The Original Series episode, "The Doomsday Machine".
 He also felt that the sequence where the shuttle is bounced off an atmosphere resembled the "Premiere" episode of Farscape.
 DeCandido said that the exam made no sense, did not present any genuine suspense for the viewer because it was obvious that Wesley and Picard were not due to leave the series.
 Despite Remmick representing "the ultimate cliché of the jackass interrogator", DeCandido liked the episode.
 He credited the strong performance by the cast and called Wheaton's performance the best of the first season.
 DeCandido gave the episode a score of five out of ten.
 Zack Handlen of The A.V.
 Club, thought the episode was like "getting a two-parter with no 'To Be Continued...' in the end credits" and felt the episode was "clunky".
 He felt that the Wesley storyline was clichéd, and that having two unconnected storylines would never have happened in The Original Series.
 Handlen gave the episode a grade of C.

 James Hunt of Den of Geek said that it was a "very good episode" despite being "Wesley-heavy".
 He recommended that readers watch the episode and described the Remmick interviews and the shuttlecraft sequence as "fantastic".
 Michelle Erica Green, writing for TrekNation, described the episode as "craptastic" and Wesley as "intolerable".
 She said that knowing about the "insane" alien parasite conspiracy in "Conspiracy" ahead of time made her look negatively on the episode.